-For more general information, you can call the Taxation and Revenue Department at (505) 827-0951 or visit them at their website.
+For more general information, you can call the Taxation and Revenue Department at (505) 827-0951 or visit their website.

 Once you have formed your New Mexico nonprofit, we recommend you read our guide on How To Protect your New Mexico Nonprofit and Keep It Compliant.